Conversation-Bot/conversation_bot/.github/README.md

 Don't post anything like +1, I agree, etc.

-If someone disagrees, don't be all "My request is better than any you'll ever make!"
+If someone disagrees, don't be all "My request is better than any you'll ever make!" and other things like that.

 Don't be toxic.

-Make fun of windows 8 every time or ban xd
+Make fun of Windows 8 every time or ban xd